-Our Bank is like an internal recruitment agency made up of a wide range of staff who want to work flexibly or pick up some extra shifts.
+Our Eastern Services Bank and NHS Professionals (NHSP) for Northern colleagues is like an internal recruitment agency made up of a wide range of staff who want to work flexibly or pick up some extra shifts.
 This helps us to keep our services running smoothly as it means we have talented people to provide temporary cover wherever needed.

-Joining our Bank is a brilliant way to boost your pay and enjoy flexible shifts in a variety of settings.
+Joining our Bank or NHSP is a brilliant way to boost your pay and enjoy flexible shifts in a variety of settings.
 This is great for staff who wish to pick up some extra hours to boost their income.
 Plus, the extra experience can support your career progression.